 Blog article and podcast on how we learned to study the Bible with Dr. Baruch

 Dear Heavenly Father, (Matt.
 6:9) I want a relationship with You...not a religion.
 I come to You and open my heart.
 (John 3:16) I will be honest and sincere with You.
 (John 4) I am running my life and need Your help.
 (Matt.
 6:10) I am made in Your image (Gen 1:26, 27), and I won't be happy until I am in a relationship with you.
 (Gen. 3) Most of my behavior does not please You.
 (Romans 3:23) I know I am a sinner, so please forgive my sins because of Jesus Christ, Your Son, Who came to die for my sins.
 (John 3:16) His death on the cross is the punishment I should receive, but You were gracious to die in my place through Christ.
 By faith, I place all of my past, present, and future sins on Christ.
-I believe Jesus Christ is my Savior, and salvation is a gift!
+I believe Jesus Christ is my Savior, and salvation is a free gift!
 I know I cannot earn my way to heaven by being good through good works.
 (Eph.
 2:8) You did this so I can be in a relationship with You on earth and for all eternity.
 (Romans 10:9-13) And I will forgive those who have sinned or hurt me because you have forgiven me.
 Take away any bitterness or resentment I carry toward You or other people.
 (Matt.
 6:13-14) Please show and teach me how to live a praiseworthy life on earth to You starting today.
 (Matt.
 6:33, Acts 9 and 10) I ask you to be in my heart, as Paul said in Ephesians 3:17.
-I know that You love me, Father, and I want to love You and that you have a purpose and plan for my life.
+I know that You love me, Father, and I want to love You, and that You have a purpose and plan for my life.
 I accept You as my Lord and Savior.
-Lord, because You gave me breath in my lungs and Savior, because you paid my sin debt.
+Lord, because You gave me breath in my lungs, and Savior, because You paid my sin debt.
 Please teach me to pray.
 (Matt.
 6:9) Thank You, Jesus, for saving me to Yourself (Ex.
 19:1-8) and making me a new person!
 (2 Cor.
 5:17) In the name of Jesus, I pray, Amen!

 See full post & comments